ifsheldon/scientific-computing-rs/README.md

 # Scientific Computing in Rust with PyTorch

-This is a project template for scientific computing in Rust with `tch-rs`, a Rust binding of PyTorch.
+This is a project template for scientific computing in Rust with `tch-rs` and a benchmark on different frameworks.

 It uses [`uv`](https://github.com/astral-sh/uv) to manage PyTorch and other Python dependencies, while Rust dependencies relies on the beloved `cargo`.